Dpoudel18/PittPads/README.md

 - The `craigslist.py` file is responsible for scraping data from Craigslist.
 The script only scrapes listings that include images to reduce the likelihood of scams.
 - The scraped data will be saved as `craigslist_apartments_final.csv` in the src folder.

 Please note that scraping Craigslist can take anywhere from 45 minutes to an hour.
+The codes scrapes for:
+- Name
+- Type
+- Price
+- Neighborhood
+- Address
+- Latitude
+- Longitude
+- Bedrooms
+- Bathrooms
+- Sq.
+Footage
+- Rent Period
+- Laundry
+- Parking
+- Image Link
+- Link to Listing

 For your convenience, pre-scraped data has already been provided in the src folder.